benrgreene/json-blog/README.md

 * **nextContent** (string): content to be used for the next arrow. defaults to '&#8594;',
 * **lazyload** (boolean): whether or not the function for displaying the first page of articles should wait to be fired until the articles container is in view. defaults to false
 * **lazyloadCompensation** (int): the offset for how far above the bottom of the screen (in px) the article container should be before lazyloading in. defaults to 100.
+* **loadMore**: whether a "load more" button should be displayed instead of pagination arrows.
+If set to true, pagination arrow settings will be ignored.
+Will not reload articles when window is resized, and will always load the number of articles loaded on page load as determined by the responsive settings. defaults to false.
+* **noMoreMessage**: the message to display in the disabled load more button.

 ## Example